-UBC Science is organized into nine departments offering an exceptional range of research and study opportunities.
+UBC Science is organized into 12 departments and academic units offering an exceptional range of research and study opportunities.

 One of the largest and strongest of its kind in North America, the department is a focal point for research and education in plant science—from plant and microbial ecology and evolution, to molecular genetics and biochemistry.
 The departmental community consists of 28 full-time faculty members, 100 graduate students, numerous post-doctoral fellows and research associates, laboratory technicians, and a support staff.

 Department Head: Shawn Mansfield